Resolution of health and safety issues

 - where only a select group of employees participated and agreed with the employer, or

-- where agreement is reached through an unrepresentative process, for example, not all HSRs or all health and safety committee (HSC) members or all relevant employee representatives, as the case may be, were able to participate in the agreement process
+- where agreement is reached through an unrepresentative process, for example, not all HSRs or all health and safety committee (HSC) members or all relevant employee representatives were able to participate in the agreement process

 - The agreed procedure must outline a process or steps for resolving issues.
 A procedure does not specify the outcome of health and safety issues that arise.